ccapdev1920T2/s12g9/README.md

 4. Sign in using the email and password you just provided.

 ### Guest Account
-Navigate through the website with our signing in.
+Navigate through the website without signing in.

 ### Admin Account
 Email: admin@paraisohotels.com

 Password: para1soHotels

+1. Use this email address and password to sign in as an admin.

 ## Built With